Mary van Kleeck: Socialism and opposition to the New Deal

 Van Kleeck's speech, delivered to a packed crowd of 1500 in a room designed for 500, was so well-received that she received the conference's top award for an outstanding paper, and was asked to present the paper again to meet the high demand from attendees to hear her work.
 One journalist wrote:

 Never in a long experience of conferences has this observer witnessed such a prolonged ovation ... to her wearied and discouraged colleagues in social work she brought a new hope and dream when they had ceased to hope and dream, and she came in the person of an undeniable leader, clothed with the courage for a good fight.
 The effect on her hearers was electric.— Gertrude Springer writing in The Survey, June 1934 This reaction alarmed more conservative members of the NCSW and led its president, William Hodson, to criticize van Kleeck's radicalism and opposition to the New Deal at the organization's annual banquet.
 In response, nearly 1,000 conference attendees organized to unofficially censure Hodson.

 Van Kleeck was also a member of the board of directors of the American Civil Liberties Union (ACLU), heading up the Subcommittee on Labor Policy.
 She was affiliated with the ACLU from 1935 until 1940, when she resigned in protest after the ACLU expelled Elizabeth Gurley Flynn, one of its own founders, for belonging to the Communist Party.
+Van Kleeck was a supporter of civil rights for African-Americans and promoted the work of Max Yergan, arguing that the "general welfare" of the United States must "include the Negro on an equal basis."

 Van Kleeck was initially opposed to American entry into World War II, viewing it as an imperialist misadventure.
 During the war, she continued to argue for the inclusion of women in government and the labor force.
 In 1944, van Kleeck co-wrote a book with Mary Fleddérus, entitled Technology and Livelihood.
 The book argued that increased technological innovation and efficiency inevitably lead to increased unemployment and underemployment, and suggested a strong welfare state and labor movement as the necessary remedy to this problem.
 Known for her prewar contributions to labor statistics, van Kleeck became a Fellow of the American Statistical Association in 1945.